CamFlow/website/content/about/support.md

   </div>
 </div>

-Thanks to [Cloudsmith](https://cloudsmith.com/) for providing hosting for our binary packages.
+Thanks to [Cloudsmith](https://cloudsmith.com/) for hosting our packages.